jonathanericksen/DC_Crime_Analysis_and_Modeling/README.md

 **Total Crime Incidents by Hour**

-Our next two graphics parse the total volume of crime by hour.
-The goal is to highlight trends that exist in terms of crime volumes within a 24 hour cycle:
+Our next two graphics parse the total volume of crime by the hour.
+The goal is to highlight trends that exist in terms of crime volumes within a 24-hour cycle:

 <p align="center">
      <img src="images/Total_crime_by_hour.png" width="700" height="400">